 Share the high-level message

 Any leader knows that developing a strategy is only part of the battle.
-Reinforcing its key messages and making sure they’re adopted across the organization is the real challenge.
-By using public Slack channels for announcements, I can share important messages with my organization, and each of the leads can then take my key points and deliver them in their own team channels.
-This broadcasts a consistent message across the organization about what’s important to us and to our customers at any moment, and why.
+Reinforcing its key messages and making sure that they’re adopted across the organisation is the real challenge.
+By using public Slack channels for announcements, I can share important messages with my organisation, and each of the leads can then take my key points and deliver them in their own team channels.
+This broadcasts a consistent message across the organisation about what’s important to us and to our customers at any moment, and why.

 Here’s an example of a post I sent to kick off quarterly planning in the #announce-pde channel (PDE = product, design, engineering):